‘Bold And The Beautiful’ Spoilers: Wyatt & Sally Split!

 Sally Comes Clean, But It’s Too Late

 The Bold and the Beautiful spoilers indicate that Sally will come clean to Wyatt next week.
 She will tell him about the secret that she and Thomas have been keeping.
 Wyatt will be stunned when she reveals that Thomas wants Hope to himself.
-However, Thomas succeeded in splitting up Wyatt and Sally as well.
+However, Thomas succeeded in splitting up Wyatt and Sally, as well.

 According to The TV Watercooler, Quinn will be delighted that Wyatt and Sally are no longer together.
 In fact, she won’t hesitate to rub salt in Sally’s wounds.
-After all, she always thought that Flo would make the perfect daughter-in-law.
+After all, she always thought that Flo would make for the perfect daughter-in-law.
 Little does she know that Flo is harboring a secret of her own.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.